 When RL is supported, a consumer may want to provide a scope (e.g. geographical area, time window) that can aid the producer to select/create the environment when performing RL.
-The environment may include information of the entities the RL agent would affect using the RL model.
+The environment may include information of the entities the RL agent may impact when performing RL , i.e, the allowed scope for entities to be impacted by RL actions.
 If the MnS producer supports multiple types of environment, the consumer may want to state their preference for environment type for RL during training, i.e., simulated environment or live network.
 When the live network is preferred by the MnS consumer, the consumer can provide network performance requirements (e.g. lower bound threshold, acceptable range, maximum performance deterioration Rate, etc.) of performing ML training of RL, so as to make the MnS producer adapt the training configurations to meet the network performance requirements.
 Furthermore, the consumer can provide its concerned performance metrics to guide the producer to set reward/state.

 NOTE: Support for both environment types can be considered optional in the RL training.